 The Thread is a temporary public activation to hold space for grief and connectivity.

-Visitors to the installation at The Rail Park in Philadelphia are invited to sit on a bench in the booth-inspired structure and use the disconnected rotary phone to “call” their lost loved ones.
-This intimate shelter, under sumac trees and sky, offers a way to keep the thread of connection and conversation with those that are unreachable.
+Visitors to the installation in Philadelphia are invited to use the disconnected rotary phone to “call” their lost loved ones.
+This intimate shelter offers a way to keep the thread of connection and conversation with those that are unreachable.

 It is a space for reflection and remembrance, for listening and laughter, for stories and silence, for tears and tenderness, for comfort and catharsis.